theKashey/react-focus-on/README.md

 =======
 [![NPM version](https://img.shields.io/npm/v/react-focus-on.svg)](https://www.npmjs.com/package/react-focus-on)

-The final solution for WAI ARIA compatible modal dialogs or full-screen tasks.
+The final solution for WAI ARIA compatible Modal Dialogs or any full-screen tasks:
 - locks __focus__ inside.
 Using [react-focus-lock](https://github.com/theKashey/react-focus-lock)
 - disabled page __scroll__ and user interactions.
 Using [react-scroll-locky](https://github.com/theKashey/react-scroll-locky)
 - hides rest of a page from screen-readers.
 Using [aria-hidden](https://github.com/theKashey/aria-hidden)

 Now you could __focus on__ a single task.

+Works on any browser and any platform.
+Roughly `5kb`, excluding babel-runtime and tslib, shared with other libraries.

 > This is basically `inert`

 # API
 ### FocusOn
 `FocusOn` - the focus on component
- - `enabled`(true) - controls behaviour
+ - `enabled` - controls behaviour
- - `[autoFocus]` - enables of disabled auto focus management (see [react-focus-lock documentation])
+ - `[autoFocus]` - enables of disabled auto focus management (see [react-focus-lock documentation](https://github.com/theKashey/react-focus-lock))
  - `[onActivation]` - on activation callback
  - `[onDeactivation]` - on deactivation callback
  - `[onClickOutside]` - on click outside of "focus" area. (actually on any event "outside")